Arbitrary control over multimode wave propagation for machine learning: Machine-learning demonstrations with the 2D-programmable waveguide

-The refractive index distribution to implement vowel classification is learned using \textit{physics-aware training} \cite{wright-onodera-mcmahon2022nature}, a modified backpropagation algorithm.
-The hybrid in-situ, in-silico nature of the algorithm allows for efficient training even in the presence of both imperfect models and experimental noise (see Appendix \ref{sec:PAT} for more detail).
-The algorithm requires a digital model of the experiment, which was challenging to construct due to the large number of parameters and the complexity of the wave propagation.
-Initially, a purely physics-based model (using the PDE governing the wave evolution) provided qualitative but not quantitative agreement with the experimental results.
-This discrepancy led us to integrate data-driven refinements to the physics-based model, which achieved quantitative agreement with the experiment (see Appendix \ref{sec:digital_model} for a detailed description of the digital model).
+The refractive-index distribution to implement vowel classification was learned using \textit{physics-aware training} \cite{wright-onodera-mcmahon2022nature}, a modified backpropagation algorithm (Fig.~3C).
+In this algorithm, the forward pass is performed by the experimental setup, while the backward pass is computed with a digital model of the experiment.
+The hybrid in-situ--in-silico nature of the algorithm allows for efficient training even in the presence of both imperfect models and experimental noise (Supplementary Section 3C).
+The digital model was challenging to construct due to the large number of parameters and the complexity of the wave propagation.
+Initially, a purely physics-based model (using Eq.~\ref{eq:PDEwavepropagation}) provided qualitative but not quantitative agreement with the experimental results.
+The remaining discrepancies were largely removed with data-driven refinements to the physics-based model (Supplementary Section 4).

 Using physics-aware training, we trained the 2D-programmable waveguide for a total of 300 epochs, which took approximately one hour on the experimental setup (see Fig.~3D).
-As shown in Fig.~3E, the projected pattern, which is initialized as a uniform illumination, evolves into a complex pattern that is challenging to interpret.
-These patterns resemble the refractive index distributions found in inverse-designed photonic devices; this is expected as we share the same principle of using computational optimization to design/train the device to perform a desired function.
-Fig.~3D shows that despite the complexity of the projected pattern, the 2D-programmable waveguide successfully performs the vowel classification task, and achieved a test accuracy of 96\% after training.
+Fig.~3E shows the evolution of the initially uniform illumination pattern into a complex pattern that resembles the refractive-index distributions found in inverse-designed photonic devices.
+Fig.~3D shows that despite the complexity of the projected pattern, the 2D-programmable waveguide successfully performed the vowel-classification task, and achieved a test accuracy of 96\% after training.

 In Fig.~4, we present our experimental results on MNIST handwritten-digit classification.
-The task consists of 14-by-14 pixel images of handwritten digits from 0 to 9.
-We divide the MNIST dataset in the standard manner into 60,000 training images and 10,000 test images.
-We down-sampled MNIST images to 7-by-7 pixels, then flattened them to 49-dimensional vectors.
+The task consists of classifying 14-by-14-pixel images of handwritten digits from 0 to 9.
+We divided the MNIST dataset in the standard manner into 60,000 training images and 10,000 test images.
+We down-sampled each MNIST image to 7-by-7 pixels, then flattened it to a 49-dimensional input vector.